 - 1 tablespoon shortening

 - ½ cup canned unsweetened pure pumpkin

 - 1 teaspoon white vinegar

-- In a mixing bowl, use an electric mixer to beat the eggs, sugar and shortening.
-Add pumpkin, vinegar and vanilla.
-Combine the dry ingredients in a separate bowl; add to pumpkin mixture in two parts, alternately with the soda.
+- In a mixing bowl, use an electric mixer to beat the sugar, egg and shortening.
+Add the pumpkin, vinegar and vanilla.
+Combine the dry ingredients in a separate bowl; add to the pumpkin mixture in two parts, alternately with the soda.

 - In an electric skillet or deep fat fryer, heat the oil to 375°F. Drop teaspoonfuls of batter, a few at a time, into the hot oil.
 Fry for 1 minute on each side or until golden brown.
 Drain on paper towels; roll in sugar while warm.